My daughter was guessing words instead of actually reading them.

 That was exactly what my daughter was doing.

-The 3 Simple Phonics Activities We Did at Home
+3 Simple Phonics Activities for Second Graders at Home

 What I have is a daughter who needed help and enough curiosity to research what actually works for kids struggling at this age.

-Here’s what we focused on, and why each one made a real difference.
+Here is what we focused on during our one-week phonics reset, and why each activity made a real difference.

 1. The Flashcard Scavenger Hunt